Are you considering moving home during the coronavirus?

 When you have arrived at your property you need to ensure that every room is cleaned.

 Ensuring every room is disinfected will make your move safer.

-As well as cleaning every room, it is key to clean and disinfect all your possessions as you unload.
+As well as deep cleaning every room, it is key to clean and disinfect all your possessions as you unload.

 While all of your movers will have used PPE, ensuring all items are cleaned will help to further protect everyone living in your home.

 Another key consideration is to correctly dispose of all packaging supplies.